Chiang Mai Rainy Season Guide 2026: Why This is Secretly My Favorite Time to Visit

 Mountain ViewsOften hidden by smokeClear and dramaticRainy Season

-Chiang Mai Monthly Rainfall and Landscape Trends in Chiang Mai
+Chiang Mai Monthly Rainfall and Landscape Trends

 The rainy season in Chiang Mai generally begins toward the end of April or early May, marking the transition from the intense heat of the dry season to a much cooler, more humid climate.
 During these early weeks, the rain typically arrives in the form of short, heavy bursts in the afternoon or evening, leaving the rest of the day clear and refreshed.
 As the season progresses through the summer months, the rainfall becomes more consistent, peaking in August and September.
-This cycle is essential for the region, as it clears the air of seasonal haze and transforms the dusty brown hillsides into the vibrant, deep green landscapes that define the Northern Thai countryside.
+This cycle is essential for the region — it clears the air of seasonal haze and transforms the dusty brown hillsides into the vibrant, deep green landscapes that define the Northern Thai countryside.

 Line graph showing the relationship between monthly rainfall and landscape greenness levels in Chiang Mai throughout the year.